Japan defense chief Inada visits war-linked Yasukuni Shrine

 TOKYO, Dec.
 29, Kyodo

-Defense Minister Tomomi Inada visited the Yasukuni Shrine in Tokyo and paid respects to the war dead there on Thursday morning, marking her first visit as defense minister in a move likely to draw criticism from some of Japan's neighbors that suffered from Japanese colonization or aggression.
+Tomomi Inada visited the Yasukuni Shrine in Tokyo on Thursday to pay tribute to the war dead there for the first time in her capacity as defense minister, immediately drawing criticism from South Korea and China which suffered from past Japanese colonization and military aggression.

-The visit came after Prime Minister Shinzo Abe made a historic visit Tuesday to Hawaii's Pearl Harbor with U.S. President Barack Obama to offer condolences for those who died in the Japanese attack there 75 years ago in 1941.
-Inada accompanied him there.
+The pilgrimage came after Prime Minister Shinzo Abe went to Hawaii's Pearl Harbor on Tuesday with U.S. President Barack Obama to offer condolences for those who died in the Japanese attack there 75 years ago in 1941.
+Inada accompanied him on the trip.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.